Chapter 1

 Helcim is a teaching organization - we're all committed to sharing our knowledge and teaching what we know to those around us.

 When it comes to professional development, the initiative needs to start with you.
 You will learn a huge amount on the job from company training and your peers, and Helcim is committed to supporting our team members seeking professional growth (both financially where we can, and by creating space and opportunities for you to do so).
 However, the responsibility of continuous professional growth is ultimately on you to seek and explore.
 Over the course of human history, we have never had more knowledge available at our fingertips than we do today.
-Books, online courses, technical training, etc. is more accessible and affordable than ever before.
+Books, online courses, technical training, etc. are more accessible and affordable than ever before.
 It is your responsibility as a professional to stay atop of trends and to keep your skills sharp.

 Taking ownership of your career means putting in extra on your own time to build your skills - just like holders of professional designations are required to do continuous professional development to retain their membership.
 It also means making better use of your regular time with Helcim by leveraging the resources around you to better yourself and to take on new challenges.